 What is a Church Assimilation Process?

-80% of churchgoers believe that churches are growing in the US and they couldn’t be more wrong.
+80% of churchgoers believe churches are growing in the US and they couldn’t be more wrong.

-Here is a basic overview of the assimilation process:
+Here is a basic overview of how the church assimilation process works:

-- Commitment – Once a visitor attends two times, you want to start to connect them with some clear next steps.
+- Commitment – Once a visitor attends two times, you want to connect them with some clear next steps.

-Many churches do use this church assimilation process to keep the new visitors coming back.
-The churches that are experiencing growth do have some kind of system for visitors.
+Growing churches use this church assimilation process to keep the recent visitors coming back.
+The churches that are experiencing growth have some kind of system for visitors.

-To keep track of this process, Church Growth Software a Church Management Software with church growth principles can help you.
-To keep a church growing is not a mystery.
+We can help you keep track of this growth process, with Church Growth Software a Church Management Software built with church growth principles.
+To have a growing church is not a mystery.
 There needs to be a process in place for growth.